Do Not Talk to the Police, FBI, or Other Law Enforcement

 Follow these rules if confronted at home by law enforcement:

-Even with a DUI, OWI, or DWI, you only have to identify yourself and show proof of registration and insurance.
-Do not talk about anything else, including what you had to drink, where you are coming from, where you think you are, or anything else.
-No matter what the police officer says, you do not have to take field sobriety tests or preliminary alcohol screening tests (PBT).
-In almost all cases, the officer will tell you that they will let you go home if you perform the field sobriety tests and do well.
-A promise that you can go home is an outright lie, and the tests are designed to result in a “failure.”
-You should probably participate in the breath test back at the station but say nothing more if arrested.
 Do not grant the police permission to search your car.
 If the police search your vehicle after arresting you, a judge might invalidate the search as unconstitutional and suppress the evidence.
 It is incredible that most people, even while possessing contraband, give the police permission to search.
 Many people feel compelled to cooperate even when they know it is not in their best interest.
 They figure that if they are cooperative, maybe the police will let them go.
-Although this logic may seem sound in the heat of a traffic stop, it makes no sense and never works out that way.
+Although this logic may seem sound in the heat of a traffic stop, it rarely works out that way.
 Above all, do not let the police bully, trick, or shame you into making any statement, even a denial.
-The government will use your words against you no matter what you say.
+The government will use your words against you, no matter what you say.
 The bottom line is that you should never speak to the police.

 If You Talk to the Police, Secret Recordings Are Permissible and Admissible.

 Your statements in telephone conversations and voicemails can be used against you in court, just like your statements in custody.
-It does not matter that you are unaware you are being recorded or do not give permission.
+It does not matter whether you are unaware that you are being recorded or have not given permission.
 Do not make statements over the phone, in emails, texts, or any other way.
 Again, ask for a lawyer immediately if police officers arrest you or ask you questions.
 If you receive a telephone call from a police officer or a visit to your home, your next move should be to meet with a highly experienced, highly rated Michigan Criminal Defense Attorney.
 If you are in custody and call someone from a jail phone or detention area, the call is recorded and checked later for evidence.

 In many cases, the prosecutor wouldn’t have filed charges against a suspect if not for what they said or did while talking with the police.

 The final rule is not to talk to the police or anyone else except your lawyer regarding alleged criminal activity.
 The Miranda Warnings include notice of how law enforcement will use any statement made by a suspect.
-The warning is not “anything you say might be used against you in a court of law.”
-The accurate version of the statement read by police to suspects is “anything you say can and will be used against you in a court of law.”
+The warning is not “anything you say ‘might’ be used against you in a court of law.”
+The accurate version of the statement read by police to suspects is “anything you say ‘can and will’ be used against you in a court of law.”
 Regardless of what is said or how it is said, the police will use a suspect’s statement against them and twist it so that it is or sounds inculpatory.
 Do not talk to the police under any circumstances.
 The police are not talking with a suspect to find the truth or get “justice.”
 Police talk to suspects to build a case.
 Officers frequently use techniques such as being friendly or claiming to be “just trying to get both sides of the story.”
 Do not fall for these manipulations and seek counsel right away.

 A Top Criminal Defense Lawyer Can Protect You